 He looked quite dapper (again) in his apron, which looked like this:

-Dinner (or at least one dish) looked like this.
-Why yes, that would be a baked pear topped with goat cheese on top of a fresh salad.
+a baked pear topped with goat cheese on top of a fresh salad.

 Best and worst experience of my life.
 I'm sure my cholestrol